Treasure Island (1986 film): Plot

-Jonathan returns home and arrives to find his Father's funeral is in progress.
-Jonathan is not upset by, but rather indifferent to, his father's death: to him, it only means he will never have to loathe him again.
-Jon then awakes to a room of people, one being a doctor (Lou Castel).
-It is gathered that he fainted at the funeral.
-The doctor purposefully scares Jonathan.
+Jonathan returns home, where his father's funeral is in progress.
+Jonathan then awakes to a room of people.
+He seems to have fainted at the funeral.
+A doctor there purposefully scares Jonathan.
 His mother watches, laughing.
-She urges the doctor to stop, as she believes Jon's memory is gone.
-She claims Jon thinks other people are his father, which at this point in the film is not ridiculous as there are a few people who could potentially be his biological father.
-There are now a few guests; the doctor, a millionaire, and the Captain along with a new family member, Aunt Helen (Sheila).
+She urges the doctor to stop, believing that Jonathan's memory is gone.
+She claims that Jonathan thinks that other people are his father.
+The guests are the doctor, a millionaire, and the Captain along with a new family member, Aunt Helen.
 Everyone is reading Treasure Island.

 The Captain has now gone insane.
 He refuses to see anyone but Jonathan.
-Jon goes to visit the captain and sees that he has annotated Treasure Island.
-He notices that there is a character named Silver, and that his lines echoed that of the Silver he had met a few days earlier.
+While visiting the Captain, Jonathan sees that he has annotated Treasure Island.
+In the book, there is a character named Silver, and his lines echo that of the Silver he met days earlier.
 The Captain is dying.
 He asks Jonathan to promise to read every book (all the treasure islands) carefully, because the entire fate of the western world depends on it.
-Before He dies he tells Jonathan that he is his actual father.
+Before dying, the Captain says that he is Jonathan's actual father.

 Jonathan begins to prepare for a trip in search of treasure.
-There is now a new Captain, who is French (Yves Afonso).
-The group includes the doctor, a millionaire, Silver, and other familiar faces.
+There is now a new Captain, who is French.
+The group includes the doctor, a millionaire, and Silver, among others.
 There are two groups, Silver's and the French Captain's.
-Jon is continually pestered by Silver to come to his side.
-Jon refuses and stays with the French Captain.
+Jonathan is continually pestered by Silver to come to his side.
+Jonathan refuses and stays with the French Captain.
 He then overhears Silver saying that all of the other crew must go.
-The captain and his crew abandon ship in a rowboat.
+The Captain and his crew abandon ship in a rowboat.

-The group eventually makes it to another boat where there is yet another captain (Pedro Armendáriz Jr.).
-Once on the ship, they discover Silver and his crew are already there as hostages, along with Helen.
-As Helen and Jon enjoy a few moments on deck before being forced back beneath, they begin to talk about morals: she explains that the men on the ship are lacking morals because they are all playing a game.

-The group has finally found Treasure Island.
-Jon, below deck with his group, notices that one of the men on the crew is the man from Silver's house who claimed he was his father.
-He deceives him by bringing up this sensitive father-son topic, and the group is able to flee above deck.
+The group eventually reaches another ship, where Silver and his crew are already there as hostages, along with Helen.
+The group eventually finds Treasure Island.
+One of the men on the crew is the man from Silver's house who claimed to be Jonathan's father.
+Jonathan, below deck with his group, deceives him by bringing up this topic, and the group manages to flee.